MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 Firmware Linker is a tool that links a Feature within a Multi-Sandboxed Firmware.

-It takes as input the executable application (``.out`` file) and the Feature binary code (``.fo`` file) into which to be linked.
+It takes as input the Firmware executable (``.out`` file) and the Feature binary code (``.fo`` file) into which to be linked.
 It outputs a new executable application file, including the Installed Feature.
-This tool can be used to append multiple Features, by setting as the input file the output file of the previous pass.
+This tool can be used to append multiple Features, by using as input file of each link pass the output file of the previous pass.
 Features linked this way are then called Installed Features.

 The Kernel should have been linked for dimensioning the maximum size (code, data) for such Installed Features.
-See :ref:`Core Engine link sections <core_engine_link>`.
+See :ref:`Installed Features options <architecture_options_group_installed_features>`.

 The Firmware Linker tool is automatically called when declaring :ref:`System Applications <system_application_input_ways>` to a Multi-Sandbox module description.
 It is also available as a :ref:`MicroEJ Tool <MicroEJToolsSection>` named :guilabel:`Firmware Linker`.